About Dale-Marie Bryan

 I was born with an extra creativity gene, I think.
 Most of the time, it has been a blessing but there were times, as a child, I felt restless, like a green caterpillar trapped inside my drab girl cocoon.

-My mother must have sensed my need for creative release, keeping me supplied with coloring books, paint-by-numbers, and models of birds to build.
-For awhile that sufficed and I stayed within the lines, defined the edges, and fitted the pieces together.
-But then she died and I realized the lines held no protection.
+My mother must have sensed my need to create because she kept me supplied with coloring books, paint-by-numbers, and models of birds to build.
+For awhile that was fine and I stayed between the lines and fit pieces together.
+But then she died and I didn’t feel like creating anything for awhile.

-I’ve always been a reader; devouring sentences like that green caterpillar did leaves.
-At five, I filled my lap with books and let the pictures tell me stories.
+I’ve always loved to read.
+At five, I’d filled my lap with books and let the pictures tell me the stories.
 But I knew the lines below had meaning too and I cried because I couldn’t read them.
 I remember my excitement when the letters finally made sense and the words lined up into rich and wonderful sentences!
+Later, when I was sad, books allowed me to escape into new worlds where other kids had problems to solve, too.

-One of my first “good reads” was Harold and the Purple Crayon.
+One of my first “good reads” was Harold and the Purple Crayon by Crockett Johnson.
 I loved the way Harold’s purple lines led him everywhere – to the forest, the desert, and even to the moon.
 Later, my pencil became my purple crayon and I’ve been following the lines it’s made ever since.

 Who Am I?